 Samsung Electro-Mechanics acquires ‘carbon labeling’ for its major products, responding to the eco-friendliness of products and carbon emissions demanded by the global sustainable management initiatives including CDP, DJSI and customers.
 In 2010, Samsung Electro-Mechanics acquired the carbon labeling for the first time as an MLCC company, with the labeling of 3 products as of 2015, planning to expand product certification in the future.

 Samsung Electro-Mechanics resolves climate change driven uncertainties by reflecting carbon management strategies throughout the entire management activities, by aligning them with business strategies, raising values of shareholders and investors and beefing up trust with customers.
-LOW-CARBON Mid-term Vision 2020” is up and running to reduce the basic intensity of 15% by 2020 compared to 2014.
+We have established a mid-term strategy for GHG emissions reduction which aims to reduce GHG internsity of 7% by 2025 compared to 2014.
 We established a system to initiate activities to lower the GHG.
 All GHG emission sources are indexed which are generated in the production process of products, and their emissions are calculated to share the information.
 We identify the emission sources (SCOPE 3) in the corporate value chain based on the WRI/WBCSD Guideline, and calculate the amount of emissions.

 The scope of the GHG verification covers production firms, branch factories, warehouses, research centers and sales offices

 per region.
 Among them, the scope included in Samsung Electro-Mechanics’s emissions covers production subsidiaries and branch factories whose buildings are owned by Samsung Electro-Mechanics.
 We report the GHG amount emitted by buildings we use on lease contracts in Korea, which is included in the company-wide emissions (SCOPE 1/SCOPE 2).